-• Turn off the power to the water heater.
+Turn off the power to the water heater.

-▲ WARNING!
+A WARNING!
 Working near an energized circuit can result in severe injury or death from electrical shock.
 Check power wires in the electrical junction box with a non-contact circuit tester to make sure power is off.

-• Press the red ECO reset button.
-See Figure 27.
+Press the red ECO reset button.
+See Figure 26.

-Figure 27 - Energy Cut Off (ECO) button
+Figure 26 - Emergency Cut Off (ECO) Button

 - The ECO was tripped if you hear a click when it is reset.
-In most cases, a tripped ECO indicates that the tank overheated due to a problem with one of the elements or thermostats-have a qualified person check the upper/lower elements and the upper/lower thermostats.
+In most cases, a tripped ECO indicates that the tank overheated due to a problem with one of the elements or thermostats-have a qualified person check the upper/lower elements and upper/lower thermostats.
 Replace any of the components if necessary. - The ECO was not tripped if you didn't hear a click.
-In that case, the thermostats should be checked by a qualified person. - Replace the insulation and both the upper and lower access panels.
+In that case, the thermostats should be checked by a qualified person. - Replace the insulation the control assembly and lower access panels